 (B) 6 credit hours of MATE 591 (Thesis) that will be defended in a public oral defense.
 Students may take MATE500 (Directed Research) in multiple semesters but the credits may not count towards their degree requirements.

-Students must take MATE 592 each semester offered if the student is in residence.
-However, only one credit of MATE 592 may be used to fulfill degree requirements.
-DE students are encouraged to participate through distance education instruction, but have the option of documenting conference participation in lieu of this requirement.
+Students must take a minimum of 2 credit hours of MATE592, Graduate Seminar; however, credit hours may not be used to fulfill degree requirements.
+Students in residence are encouraged to attend graduate seminars each semester it is offered.

 Courses must be approved by the advisory committee, and the research should be directed towards a journal publication.
 Students must inform faculty advisers in advance regarding courses that they plan to take in the following semester.